codr7/swisql/README.md

 ## intro
 This project aims to simplify working with PostgreSQL in Swift by modelling/integrating relational concepts rather than imposing an object oriented world view on the database.
-The core concepts have previously been prototyped and verified in several other languages, including [Common Lisp](https://github.com/codr7/cl-redb) and [Go](https://github.com/codr7/gstraps).
+The core concepts have previously been prototyped and verified in several languages, including [Common Lisp](https://github.com/codr7/cl-redb) and [Go](https://github.com/codr7/gstraps).

 ## schemas
 Schemas keep track of standalone definitions such as tables, indexes, sequences and enum types.